S-M-J-I/S-M-J-I/README.md

 This is a very short intro, so I'm not going to write much.

 My name is S M Jishanul Islam.
 I'm just your average CSE student studying at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
-I also manage a YT channel that give byte-sized tutorials on programming and other concepts right <a href="https://www.youtube.com/channel/UCBPx5197X-5F-UyZ2XUmzmg">here</a>.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.
 I have projects in C/C++, Java, and Web apps till now.
 More to come!!